 - Remove the lid and saute the onions until they are golden brown.

-- Add the paprika and fry, continually stirring for about 10 seconds.
+- Add the sweet paprika and fry, continually stirring for about 10 seconds.
 Paprika burns easily and will become bitter, so be careful not to burn it.

 - Add the chicken stock and then return the chicken to the pot along with any accumulated juices.
 Cover with a lid and turn down the heat to maintain a gentle simmer.
 Cook the chicken until it is tender (about 45 minutes).

 - While you’re waiting for the chicken to cook, mix the sour cream and flour in a bowl until it’s free of lumps.

 - When the chicken is done, temper the sour cream by transferring some cooking liquid from the chicken a spoonful at a time to the cream mixture and stirring after each addition.
 You want to slowly raise the temperature of the sour cream until it is very warm.